keesiemeijer/custom-post-type-date-archives/readme.md

 ```
 https://example.com/events/2015/06/12
 ```

+This plugin also provides you with a calendar, archive and recent posts widget.
+These widgets are similar to the existing WordPress widgets, but with extra options added.
+This allows you to use this plugin as a super simple events calendar.

 The cpt date archives use the same theme template files as the normal WordPress date archives.
 Extra [template files](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Theme-Template-Files) and [template functions](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Functions) are available for use in the custom post type date archives.